Lebaran: After lebaran

 Several days after lebaran are usually marked with arus balik (returning waves) of mudik lebaran (lebaran home-coming).
 People return to cities of their workplaces from their hometowns, and just like the mudik lebaran it creates massive temporary migrations that require large amounts of transportation for travellers and often results in gridlock traffic.

 Halal bi-halal

-In Indonesia there is a special ritual called halal bi-halal.
+In Indonesia, there is a special ritual called halal bi-halal.
 During this, Indonesian Muslims visit their elders, in the family, the neighborhood, or their work, and show respect to them.
-This may be done during or several days after Idul Fitri.
-Usually core family and neighbors are visited on the first day of Idul Fitri, further relatives on the next day, and colleagues in days to weeks later after they get back to work.
+This may be done during or several days after Idulfitri.
+Usually, core family and neighbors are visited on the first day of Idulfitri, further relatives on the next day, and colleagues days to weeks later after they get back to work.
 They will also seek reconciliation (if needed), and preserve or restore harmonious relations.